hyperstack-org/hyperstack/docs/tools/hyper-spec.md

 expect(callback_history_for(:click3)).to eq([[3], [6]])
 ```

-Note that for things to work, the param must be declared as a `type: Proc`.

 + `callback_history_for`: the entire history given as an array of arrays
 + `last_callback_for`: same as `callback_history_for(xxx).last`
 + `clear_callback_history_for`: clears the array (userful for repeating test variations without remounting)